Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 --8<-- "snippets/update-variables.md::1"

-- Next, start by running the Backend Web API service using Dapr.
-From VS Code open a new PowerShell terminal, run the below commands in PS terminal based on your .NET version.

---8<-- "snippets/restore-variables.md:11:15"

 !!! note
     Remember to replace the placeholders with your own values based on image below.
 Remember to use https port number for the Web API application.